ls-daily-projects/user_interface_sprint/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+If your HTML is semantic, it means that you wrote the HTML using the appropriate HTML5 tags for each of your pieces of content.
+This helps organize/optimize information for easy parsing by humans and robots alike.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Elements that are `display:block;` have their width, height, margins and paddings respected.
+That's 4 big differences, I guess.

 3. What are the 4 areas of the box model?

+Margin -> Border -> Padding -> Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross-axis

 5. Explain why git is valuable to a team of developers.

+Git keeps track of files.
+It allows you to work on multiple concepts in parallel, independently from your project members.
+It also makes it easy to rollback changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.